Zhaoqing-wang/SlimR/README.md

     specificity_weight = 3
     )
 ```
-*Note: Important: The parameter "cluster_col" in the function "Celltype_Calculate" and the function "Celltype_Annotation" must be strictly the same to avoid false matches.*
+*Important: The parameter "cluster_col" in the function "Celltype_Calculate" and the function "Celltype_Annotation" must be strictly the same to avoid false matches.*

 ### 3.2 Annotation Celltype
 Assigns SlimR predicted cell types to the Seurat object based on cluster annotations, and stores the results in the meta.data slot.